sahil-bansal-sb/wasm_express_template/README.md

 **:warning: Under Construction**

-#### **Note:**  Just remember, its just for practice purposes, if same kind of stuff is required by you, i have also mentioned the steps to create same structure with your own specifications.

 ## Discription

 `mainapp` is the [wasm-pack-template](https://github.com/rustwasm/wasm-pack-template) that gets used if one learn **Rust 🦀 and WebAssembly 🕸** from the [docBook](https://rustwasm.github.io/docs/book/).